-Both arts and science students should pay attention to Math in VCE.
-But there is no doubt that many students get unsatisfactory grades in VCE due to their bad performance in Math, and some even say “Math is really beyond me.”
+A Plus Pal we believe both arts and science students should pay attention to Math in VCE.
+There is no doubt that many students get unsatisfactory grades in VCE due to their bad performance in Math, and some even say “Math is really beyond me.”
 Is Math as difficult as they think?

-I believe that we all have heard such a saying: “to learn Math well, the key is to do intensive exercises.”
+We all have heard such a saying: “to learn Math well, the key is to do intensive exercises.”
 It is true, but it has driven many students to totally absorb themselves in exercising.
 If you feel a sense of success after intensive exercises, but your grades do not improve with the increase in your exercises, what you need is to review and summarize.

 When using the Log, attention should be paid to the following two points.
 First, review it frequently: the collection is not merely a record of mistakes.
 To make full use of it, you should often review or reanswer the questions in it.
 This will prevent you from recommitting the same error in similar questions.
 Second, exchange ideas: you can learn from others’ mistakes through Log exchange with your classmates.